Predator-X/_SplitScreenMutliplayerHDRP/README.md

-# _SplitScreenMutliplayerHDRP
+# SplitScreenGame
- upgrating it to better graphisc  this projects gets more serious
+Converting my project that I did for unity curse to split screen